minhtin1106/SQL-data-exploration-project/README.md

 In this minor project, I practiced and showcased my skills in using SQL to draw data from database for exploration purpose.
 Aggregate functions, windows functions, CTE, VIEW, etc are displayed in the codes

 Tables description:
-There are two tables: both contain some common information such as the location(countries, continent), population
+There are two tables: both contain some common information such as the location(countries, continent)

-+The first table is called CovidDeaths incorporating all information relevant to tracking of number of cases and deaths over time:  new cases, total cases, proportion of case in the population, new deaths, total deaths, etc (photo attached)
++The first table is called CovidDeaths incorporating all information relevant to the population and records of number of cases and deaths over time:  new cases, total cases, proportion of case in the population, new deaths, total deaths, etc (photo attached)

 +One is called CovidVaccinations including all about the test and vaccinations information: new_tests, total_tests, total_tests_per_thousand, new_vaccinations total_vaccinations, etc (photo attached)